May 23, 2026 5 MIN READ

 “What we’ve been doing out there these last couple of weeks are just kind of walkthroughs and route pickups against other defensive players running the routes or even non-players.
 I think we’ll know early whether he’s got the feel for it or not.”

-As for Sam, who enters his third season with the team, the 27-year-old plays with an edge and knows the system.
-He’ll be in contention for a depth role, and it’s also worth noting his familiarity with newly appointed defensive passing game coordinator Joe Kasper, who for two seasons served as his safeties coach.
+As for Sam, who enters his third season with the team, the 27-year-old plays with an appreciable edge and knows the system.
+The LSU product spent the past two seasons on the Eagles’ practice squad, appearing in four regular season games and one postseason contest, and will be in contention for a depth role.

 That’s the full rundown of the position, but only Epps and Mukuba have starting safety experience, which gives the former an early advantage.
 Maybe Wisniewski surges up the depth chart and establishes himself as the Eagles’ latest Day 3 find.
 Or perhaps Carter II takes to his new role and staves off the other challengers.